PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-GracaGikanga/README.md

                📄about page
                📄card page
                📄contact page

-         📂styles
-         -contains all the css files for the different jsx files.
+         📂styles-contains all the css files for the different jsx files.

+## Screenshots of the application

+![Alt text] (images/TM1.png)